 The UCR program collects data on the incidence of arrests and classifies counts of reported arrests into a pre-defined offense classification schema.
 Agencies are asked to report offense information on the most serious arresting offense (if there were multiple) using the UCR program's hierarchy rule.
 Part I offenses are classified into a number of categories, including: criminal homicide, rape, robbery, aggravated assault, burglary, larceny-theft (except motor vehicle theft), motor vehicle theft, and arson.
 The FBI publishes a wide range of crime statistics each year using UCR data.
+Agencies are asked to report offense information on the most serious arresting offense (if there were multiple) using the UCR program's hierarchy rule.

 The FBI has several systems in place to ensure quality and accuracy of the data submitted by the different agencies.
 First, the FBI provides these agencies with training and education opportunities on participation in the UCR program.
-Second, the FBI has a system called Quality Assurance
+Second, the FBI has a system called Quality Assurance Review that assesses data quality and accuracy.
+Third, the FBI publishes extensive user manuals